makowskiignacy/allegro_software/README.md

 To connect to server you may use:
     nc <your server ip> 4444
-if you have choosen your own port:
+if you have chosen your own port:
     nc <your server ip> <your port>
     and then ask queries, to shout down the server write "poweroff"